ashithapanicker/SysAdmin-Labs/05-Powershell-Bulk-User-Creation.md

 I wrote a PowerShell script to automate bulk creation of Active Directory user accounts from a CSV file, rather than creating each user manually through ADUC.
 The script reads a list of users (name, username, target department) and creates each one in the correct Organizational Unit, using `New-ADUser`.

-## Files in This Folder

-- `BulkCreateUsers.ps1` — the actual PowerShell script
-- Screenshot showing the script and execution output together

 ## Steps Taken

 1. Created a CSV file (`users.csv`) listing 5 sample users, each with First Name, Last Name, Username, and target OU (Sales, HR, IT, Management).